dattap1977/WorkflowEngine/Readme.txt

-In order to run this application execute the command ant run
+In order to run this application run the main file WorkFlowEngine.java in com.main package
-In order to run the unit tests execute the command ant test

 The application takes input from the files kept in the path src/com/inputFile